rhodyprog4ds/BrownFall25/resources/glossary.md

 kernel
 :  in the jupyter environment, [the kernel](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#kernel) is a language specific computational engine

+Kfold cross validation
+: splitting the data into `K` sections, each called a {term}`fold` training on `K-1` and scoring on the last one, repeating `K` times so that each sample is used for testing one time.

 lambda
 :  the keyword used to define an anonymous function; lambda functions are defined with a compact syntax `<name> = lambda <parameters>: <body>`